To content

 The EU education program Erasmus+ has been promoting cross-border mobility of students, university teaching and administrative staff since 1987.
 In addition, diverse cooperation and partnership programs offer far-reaching opportunities for institutional exchange between universities in Europe and worldwide.

-• Digitalization (Erasmus Without Paper (EWP))
+• Digital Transformation (Erasmus Without Paper (EWP))

-• Inclusion
+• Inclusion and Diversity

 The following information contains only the information for students and employees of TU Dortmund University.